-- 10.14 While an Amendment is being considered, debate must only occur in relation to the amendment and not the original Motion.
-Debate on the original Motion is to be suspended while the Amendment to the original Motion is being debated. - 10.15 If the Amendment is carried, it becomes the Motion and is to be debated.
+- 10.15 If the Amendment is carried, it becomes the Motion and is to be debated.
 If the Amendment is lost, debate is to resume on the original Motion. - 10.16 An Amendment may become the Motion without debate or a vote where it is accepted by the Councillor who moved the original motion.